 - actively communicate the current financial wellbeing package the organisation can offer staff and make sure it's easy for staff to access

 - promote national support mechanisms that can support staff with their financial wellbeing such as

 - the Financial Conduct Authority offers guidance on the national provisions around mortgage holidays during the pandemic

 - national organisations such as the Money Advice Service offer general advice on this subject.

 Employers and line managers should keep updated on national decisions regarding financial support and ensure they can signpost staff appropriately.

-It may be possible to make local arrangements which support staff in non-financial ways, such as partnerships between the NHS and foodbanks to support staff access to basic necessities if they are facing financial hardship.
+It may be possible to make local arrangements which support staff in non-financial ways, such as partnerships between the NHS and foodbanks to support staff access necessities if they are facing financial hardship.

 For further support, access our guidance on implementing a financial wellbeing strategy, and NHS England and NHS Improvement's COVID-19 financial wellbeing guidance.

 NHS England and NHS Improvement have partnered with the Money Advice Service, an organisation who work to improve people’s financial wellbeing across the UK, to provide NHS staff with free, independent support.
 NHS staff can access the free and impartial money advice telephone support line available Monday to Friday, 8am to 6pm on 0800 448 0826.
 NHS staff can alternatively add +44 7701 342 744 to their WhatsApp and send the Money Advice Service’s national support team a message for help with sorting out debts, credit questions and pensions guidance